Lp-Francois/Cybersecurity/README.md

 > To find an example of phishing technique, [look here](https://github.com/AsterYujano/security/tree/master/phishing)

+The link  to the false web site can be displayed in an e-mail, or on a popular website.

+__usurp link__
+DNS spoofing, DNS cache poisoning

+Approaching DNS name, example : www.go0gle.com

+Link alteration : www.google.dangerous.com/

 __Some steps to conduct phishing attack :__
 1. Create a similar web page as an official one,
 2. Listen good music (it is important),